Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 \subsubsection{Solution Quality}

 Figure~\ref{20D} compares the convergence behavior of the algorithms on the 20-dimensional problems.
 We recall that for SAASBO we only have results for f15-f24, due to its high running time.
+With few exceptions, random search performs worse than all tested algorithms.
+Only for f21 and f22 its performance is comparable to RDUCB, the latter showing stagnant behavior.
 The overall behavior of the BO algorithms and CMA-ES is very similar to that observed for dimension 10.
 In particular, we see that vanilla BO always outperforms CMA-ES for small budgets, but CMA-ES catches up for a larger budget of 100 evaluations in many cases (f2-f4, f9, f11, f12, and f14).
 At a high level, vanilla BO is either better or at least comparable to CMA-ES for the entire budget for all multimodal BBOB functions (f15-f24).
 We can attribute this to the CMA-ES overlocalizing search attitude.
 It is also interesting to note that at dimension 20, vanilla BO still shows very good performance for some of the functions compared to the BO variants that are specifically designed for high-dimensional problems.
 In particular, it has one of the best average performances among all algorithms on function f8 and the best one on functions f5 and f24.
 SAASBO and TuRBO1 are the two HDBO variants whose average performance is best among all tested algorithms for the largest number of functions.
-Their competitive advantage over the other algorithms is clearly visible in the convergence plots in Figure~\ref{20D}, in particular, true for f1, f2, f13, and f20-f23.
+Their competitive advantage over the other algorithms is clearly visible in the convergence plots in Figure~\ref{20D}, in particular, for f1, f2, f13, and f20-f23.
+From this dimension on, we can observe a jump in the convergence behavior of RDUCB that we could not observe for dimension 10 due to the small budget.
+This jump always occurs around budget 200, often after several evaluations showing a plateau, and it is particularly evident for some functions (f1, f5, f13, f24).
+For this reason, RDUCB is the best solution for f5 in this dimension.
+This behavior can also be observed for the plots shown in the original work~\cite{pmlr-v202-ziomek23a}.\footnote{In recent, private communication, the authors attribute this behavior to the \textit{GPy} package used in the original implementation of the algorithm.
+This package has been replaced by \textit{GPyTorch} in an alternative implementation available at \url{https://github.com/huawei-noah/HEBO/tree/master/MCBO}.
+However, we have not tested this new implementation and cannot confirm whether it resolves the jumps.} Nevertheless, RDUCB still shows stagnation on some problems (f16, f21, f22).
+The above observations are confirmed by the ECDF curves in the appendix also for dimension 20.
+Of particular interest is the still good performance of vanilla BO, which continues to show good results, as the dimension is not yet too high for the curse of dimensionality to take effect.